PejLab/haptwas/example/README.md

 * `-p`: string for file prefix, e.g. `-p today` results in a total gene expression file *today_predictions_total.bed*
-* `o`: string / path of directory to write prediction files
+* `-o`: string / path of directory to write prediction files

 This can be produced by